Gui-Yom/hlbc/hlbc-cli/README.md

 ## Wiki

-A wiki detailing the specifics of Hashlink bytecode is available [here](https://github.com/Gui-Yom/hlbc/wiki).
+A wiki detailing the specifics of Hashlink bytecode is available [here](https://github.com/Gui-Yom/hlbc/wiki) or by using the command `wiki`.

 ## Planned features